GuideNepalFIREInvestingRetirement

 1. Your savings rate, not your salary, sets the timeline.
 A 40% saver on रू 75,000 beats a 15% saver on रू 1,50,000 to FI.

 2. Tax-advantaged buckets first, then SIPs, then direct equity.
-The order is more important than picking the best fund.
+Order matters more than picking the best fund.

 3. Inflation is the quiet enemy.
-Long-horizon money has to earn above 6%, which means equity exposure — not just FDs.
+Long-horizon money has to earn above 6%.
+That means equity exposure, not just FDs.

 Financial independence on a Nepali salary isn't a hack or a stock pick.
 It's a 15–25 year compounding project, run on top of a normal life, with tax-advantaged buckets doing most of the heavy lifting in the first decade.